Home

 She said Brics countries were not necessarily new markets for South African finished goods, but rather a source of further investments into Africa.

-Germany Trade and Invest director for Southern Africa, Jenny Tala, said the tariffs imposed by the US effectively nullified the benefits of the African Growth Opportunity Act (Agoa), and that this posed a threat to South Africa's automotive manufacturing competitiveness.
+Germany Trade and Invest director for Southern Africa, Jenny Tala, said the tariffs imposed by the US effectively nullified the benefits of the African Growth and Opportunity Act (Agoa), and that this posed a threat to South Africa's automotive manufacturing competitiveness.

 Tala recommended that businesses diversify export markets by expanding regional and international trade relations.